 Currently we will ship to anywhere in the United States.
 When you choose the Free Shipping, or any other Shipping option for anything other than an espresso machine purchase, it will be sent via UPS Ground.
 Due to La Marzocco International Reseller Agreements we are unable to ship to reshippers or freight forwarders at this time.

-We currently collect sales tax when shipping to the following states: CA, CO, GA, HI, IL, MI, NC, NJ, NV, NY, UT, WA, and WI
+We currently collect sales tax when shipping to the following states: AR, CA, CO, GA, HI, IL, IN, MD, MI, MN, NC, NJ, NV, NY, OH, PA, TX, UT, WA, and WI

 Purchasing your machine directly from La Marzocco Home means one-on-one phone support Monday through Friday from 9 am – 5 pm PST.
 If we can’t solve your problem over the phone, we have a list of Preferred Service Providers that we trust to work on La Marzocco Espresso Machines that we will send out to fix your machine.
 If you are in an area where there are no service providers, we will give you instructions on how to ship your machine to us for repair, or help you repair the machine yourself depending upon your needs.